ropensci/mctq/README.md

 In addition to `convert()`, `mctq` is also equip with many other utilities functions.

-The functions are well documented, showing all the guidelines behind the computations.
+All functions are well documented, showing all the guidelines behind the computations.
 Click [here](https://gipsousp.github.io/mctq/reference/index.html) to view a list of them.